shirlei/online-services-identity-lifecycle-screenshots/Pinterest/README.md

 8 - On the Settings page, option *Security*,  the user can activate two-factor authentication, add login options using social accounts, third-party apps logged to the Pinterest account, and see connected devices ([09-pinterest-account-manage.png](./usage/09-pinterest-account-manage.png)).

+9 - On the Privacy and data page, the user can request a copy of their data by clicking on *Start request* ([08-pinterest-account-manage.png](./usage/08-pinterest-account-manage.png)).

+10 - If the user hasn't yet verified his/her email address, a modal windows is shown requesting such a confirmation ([10-pinterest-account-manage.png](./usage/10-pinterest-account-manage.png)).

+11 - After verifying the email, a brief notification is shown on the page informing that the user will receive an email about the request.
+On the received email, is informed that the request was received and is being processed ([11-pinterest-account-manage.png](./usage/11-pinterest-account-manage.png)).

 ### Account deletion